Skip to main content.

 Senior Safety Tips for Outdoor Summer Activity

-With summer in full swing, you may be looking for any reason to be outside enjoying the beautiful weather.
-Which includes exercising outside.
+With summer in full swing, you may be looking for any reason to be outside enjoying the beautiful weather — which includes exercising.

 Ashley Krul: Wellness in the Workplace [Podcast]